 Why Do Some Individuals Get PTSD While Others Do Not?

-Everyone experiences fear and stress when experiencing a traumatic event.
+It is normal to experience fear and stress when experiencing a traumatic event.1

 What Is PTSD?

 PTSD is a condition in which the stress and fear associated with a traumatic event do not fade over time.